eunice-dev/teacher-api/README.md

 ### Installation

-Download the project and install the Node.js packages
+Download the project and install the Node.js packages.

 ``` bash
 $ npm install